Creature Comfort Therapy

 My style: I have been described as warm, authentic, and easy to talk to.
 I’m a gentle yet direct communicator who embraces humor.
 I value consent, intersectionality, accessibility, and curiosity.

-How I work: I offer an attuned, collaborative space where I listen closely, ask thoughtful questions, and get to know you as a whole person—your history, interests, and everyday experiences.
+How I work: I offer an attuned, collaborative space where I listen closely and get to know you as a whole person—your history, interests, and everyday experiences.
 I draw from my knowledge of the nervous system, trauma, and attachment to support our work together.
-My approach is influenced by somatics, gestalt therapy, and existential therapy.
-I adapt the way I work to fit your neurotype and preferences.
+My approach is influenced by somatics, gestalt therapy, expressive arts, and existential therapy.
+I’m trained and able to offer EMDR and ketamine-assisted psychotherapy (KAP).
+I adapt the way I work to fit your neurotype, pace, and preferences.

 Please note that my practice is entirely online at this time, available for adults located across California.